 RVer Flynn Fezatte posted on Facebook, “I love my new Cubic Mini Cub!
 It isn’t my primary heat source but makes a difference in humidity and power bill.”

 An RVer named Adam Gardener told me, “We had one [a Cubic Mini Cub] in our 34’ Georgie boy.
 It was awesome – even in winter at 7000 feet!
 The best part is that you can cook/heat water on it.
 They also make a roaster oven that sits on top.”

 It's manufactured by a company located in England called Salamander Stoves, making it a good option for European caravan travelers and van dwellers.
-However, you can order them and have them shipped to other countries, including the U.S., Canada, New Zealand, and more.
+(However, you can order them and have them shipped to other countries, including the U.S., Canada, New Zealand, and more.)

 An interesting feature of the Hobbit is it can be fitted with a boiler and used to heat water for shower and kitchen use.
 You can also burn various types of “eco logs” in them as a more environmentally friendly alternative to wood.

 I chatted with an American woman named Shannon Hamley who uses a Salamander Hobbit to heat her Keystone Cougar fifth wheel.
 She travels throughout the Pacific Northwest in her RV with her wood stove setup.
 Her stove is vented through a window, and she added a small Ecofan on top.

 - Heat powered - no batteries or electricity required.

 An Ecofan is a small fan that sits on top of a wood stove to help distribute the heat.
 It does not require electricity and is powered by the heat of the stove.